ly-paravano/ABM/Exercise4.md

-### Exercise 4 - Creating a Geometric Bar Plot with your Simple Feature object
+### Exercise 4 - Creating a Geometric Bar Plot with your Simple Feature object (NEEDS CLEANING)

 **Responsibilities XXX**